12 Resistance Band Back Exercises | Banded Back Workout at Home

 Bent Over Row - back workout with a resistance band

 Stand on the middle of the band with feet roughly hip-width apart.
 Hold onto each end of the loop.
 Bend at the waist, stick your butt out, arch your lower back and keep your head, neck and upper spine in a straight line.
-Pull the band up, keeping your elbows in.
-Squeeze your shoulder blades together and hold briefly.
-Return slowly to starting position and repeat.
+Now pull the band up, keeping your elbows in to your sides.
+Squeeze your shoulder blades together and hold briefly at the top of the movement.
+Return slowly to the starting position and repeat.

 Band Assisted Pull Up